“How much caffeine is safe for law students to drink?”

 Caffeine content varies depending on the beverage you ingest.
 But to give you an idea, an average 237-ml coffee cup contains roughly 95 milligrams of caffeine.

-So, following the 400-milligram caffeine limit per day, you should consume NOT more than four (4) cups of coffee a day.
+So, following the 400-milligram caffeine limit per day for healthy adults, you should consume NOT more than four (4) cups of coffee a day.

 Bad things happen when you drink more than enough